 A common understanding of the experience and strengths of the parties cooperating in the project allows defining the conditions for future cooperation and competence areas.
 You may be asked, for example, about your industry experience or market research.
 All of this to better understand your needs.

-- How does the client see responsibilities and his involvement in the project?
+- How does the client see responsibilities?

-Defining the vision and the roots of the product idea allows you to define the long-term goal of the product’s functioning on the market and better plan its implementation and development strategy.
+Defining the vision of software architecture and the roots of the product idea allows you to define the long-term goal of the product’s functioning on the market and better plan its implementation and development strategy.
 In addition, understanding the high-level ideas of creating a product will positively influence the understanding of your needs by the team and a better fit.

 - Where did the idea to create such a product come from?

 - What is the business purpose of introducing a new product to the market?